-- This Is Your Brain on Evil: The longer he stays on Asura side, the crazier he goes.
+- This Is Your Brain on Evil: The longer he stays on Asura's side, the crazier he gets.
 By the time of his fight with Tezca Tlipoca, he's starts slipping into complete, incoherent raving madness.
 Then again, working for the embodiment of insanity can't be mentally healthy.

 - Troll: Normally can't be bothered to remove his headphones, even when he can't hear what people are saying.
 Except he can read lips, and will sometimes refrain from saying so until he's sufficiently annoying.
 Giriko was not amused.

 - Undying Loyalty: To Lord Death.
 In the manga he switches it to Asura.